 The acting was wonderful.
 Felicity Jones, Alan Tudyk, and Donnie Yen were the shining stars of the film.
 The actors worked so well together and had such a great chemistry with one another that it's almost a shame this is a "one shot" film, meaning it will not have its own sequel seeing as how A New Hope picks up immediately where this one leaves off.

 Overall, I was thoroughly impressed and entertained.
 I recommend this to all fans, new and old alike.
-I give the film a 3.5 out of 4.
-It would have been more, but I didn't like the fact that the iconic title crawl with the Main Theme in the background was not included.
+I give the film a 4 out of 4.
+I didn't like the fact that the iconic title crawl with the Main Theme in the background was not included.
 That may be because this was not an official "Episode" like the other films, but honestly that's what makes Star Wars special and unique to its fans.
+I'm not going to count off for it though because in the grand scheme of things, it's a small flaw.
 Other than that, the film was perfect.